mindplay-dk/sql/README.md

   * On-fly-fly mapping of functions against individual records, or batches of records.
   * **NOT** an object/relational-mapper.

+An important non-goal of this project is the ability to switch from one database technology to another - while we do support both MySQL and PostgreSQL, and while a lot of the implementations are shared, no attempt is made at hiding or abstracting the differences between each technology.
+On the contrary, we try to make it plain and obvious that there are differences, both in terms of capabilities and best patterns for each DBMS.

-I favor simplicity over ease of use - this library minimally abstracts PDO and stays reasonably close to SQL and the relational model, rather than attempting to hide it.
+We favor simplicity over ease of use - this library minimally abstracts PDO and stays reasonably close to SQL and the relational model, rather than attempting to hide it.

 ## Quick Start